Gahusz/R-project/README.md

 # R-Project
-analysis of the world population based on a table from Wikipedia using R, Rstudio and Quarto - An open-source scientific and technical publishing system
+analysis of the world population based on a table from Wikipedia using R, Rstudio and Quarto reports (instead of Rmarkdown) - An open-source scientific and technical publishing system